Sugar Bears Dance Team Upcoming Appearances

 What skills are required for tryouts?

 Attending one of the mandatory tryout clinics will help you to become familiar with the style of dance, method of teaching, and types of skills that will be required for tryouts.
 We will go over various leaps, turns, and other skills that could be included in the tryout material.
-Fight Song will be taught at the tryout clinics, and all finalists will be evaluated on this fight song.
+Fight Song may be taught at the tryout clinics, and could be evaluated at auditions.
 We will also be available to answer questions at the end of each clinic.

 In addition to games, performances, and practices, what other time requirements are involved with Sugar Bears?

-The Sugar Bears have a team practice/calendar photo shoot June 2015.
-They attend camp and pre-camp practice in Springfield in July 2015.
+The Sugar Bears have a team practice/calendar photo shoot June 18 & 19, 2015.
+They attend camp and pre-camp practice in Springfield July 20-27, 2015.
 Sugar Bears are required report to campus to attend practices the week before Fall Semester begins, as well as practicing and cheering at games scheduled during Thanksgiving, Fall, Winter, and Spring Breaks.
 They participate in producing and selling Sugar Bears calendars, hosting a high school dance team competition, reading to local elementary children, and participating in events for charitable organizations and community service.
 Additional practices and performances may also be required.